neubot/neubot/doc/FAQ.rst

 .. image:: http://www.neubot.org/neubotfiles/faq-wui-bittorrent.png
    :align: center

 7.6.
-What does the log page shows?
+What does the log page show?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The *log* page shows recent logs.
 The color of each log entry reflects